Muzzman111/SyncScribe/README.md

 ## Project Description

-This project downloads time-stamped, foreign language lyrics for any song, translates them into English using a AI model, and retrieves the corresponding MP3 from Youtube.
-The songs can then be played in the Quod Libet music player with both the original and translated lyrics scrolling in sync.
-The lrclib.net API is used to download the lyrics in an LRC format, KoboldCPP runs QWEN 2.5 7B for translation, and yt-dlp is used to download the MP3.
+This project downloads time-stamped foreign language lyrics for any song, translates them into English using an AI model, and retrieves the corresponding MP3 from YouTube.
+The songs can then be played in the Quod Libet music player, with both the original and translated lyrics scrolling in sync.
+The lyrics are fetched using the lrclib.net API in LRC format, translation is powered by KoboldCPP running QWEN 2.5 7B, and yt-dlp is used to download the MP3s.

 ## Running the Script

-1. **Start KoboldCPP server**
+1. **Start KoboldCPP Server**
    - Launch KoboldCPP and click "Load" at the bottom of the window.
    - Select your saved Kobold preset.
 (If you haven't set up a preset, refer to the "KoboldCPP Model Config" section.)
    - Click "Launch" to load the model weights and start the server.

-2. **Fill out list of songs to download and translate**
+2. **Prepare the CSV File with Song Details**
    - Open the music_data.csv file using Excel, Google Sheets, or your preferred spreadsheet tool.
    - Enter the details for each song you wish to download and translate
    - Ensure that all necessary fields are filled out for each song.
 Any missing artist or track will be skipped automatically.